Welcome to Compassion Day

 How can we cultivate compassion, not just in our hearts as we do our meditation, but in the world, in a real and meaningful way that benefits others?
 Take action!
 Read more

 Compassion and its twin, loving-kindness, are like any other qualities.
 They can be cultivated over time until your compassion becomes infinite, embracing all beings equally!
-Discover two powerful ways to cultivate compassion and loving kindness.
+In these four guided meditations you can discover powerful ways to cultivate and increase these positive qualities and generate great enthusiasm for making your life joyous and meaningful in every moment.
 Read more